What You Need To Know About Traffic Offenses

 You received a speeding ticket or similar citation.
 What do you do now?
 Most people would just pay the fine and attempt to move on.
 But traffic violations are not always a mere slap on the wrist.
 They add demerit points to your license, which can result in license suspension if you accumulate too many points.
-You may also face increased insurance rates because you are seen as a dangerous or careless driver (whether or not it’s true).
+You may also face increased insurance rates because you are seen as a dangerous or careless driver (regardless of whether it’s true).

 In short, traffic tickets are often worth fighting or negotiating, especially with the help of an experienced attorney.
 That’s what you’ll find when you contact The Law Office of Geoffrey McInroy, LLC.
 Attorney McInroy has over two decades of experience with criminal law including traffic violations.

 What Are Motor Vehicle Violations?

-A summary offense is any minor crime, initially heard and decided by a district justice.
-Many violations of the Motor Vehicle Code, such as speeding, illegal parking and going through a red light, are summary offenses.
-However, driving under the influence of alcohol or drugs is not a summary offense, it is a misdemeanor, which is a more serious crime.
+A summary offense is any minor crime, which is initially heard and decided by a district justice.
+Many violations of the Pennsylvania Vehicle Code, such as speeding, illegal parking and going through a red light, are summary offenses.
+However, driving under the influence of alcohol or drugs is not a summary offense; it is a misdemeanor, which is a more serious crime.

 What Happens If I Received A Citation?

 A citation contains a brief statement of the facts of the incident, how the law was violated and a specific statement of the section of the law that is alleged to have been violated.
 It also contains instructions on what must be done to respond to the citation.

 Most summary crimes are enforced by a citation issued by a police officer to the person who is charged with committing the offense.
-Normally, the police officer who has observed the incident hands the citation to the person charged.
+Normally, the police officer who observed the incident hands the citation to the person charged.
 If no officer was present, or if, for any valid reason, the officer decides not to issue the citation at the scene, a citation/summons may be sent by mail.